Safeguarding and Child Protection Policy

 Serious Violence

-All staff will be aware of the risk factors which may signal a child is at risk from or are involved in serious violent crime.
+- All staff will be aware of the risk factors which may signal a child is at risk from or are involved in serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm, a change in wellbeing, signs of unexplained injuries or assault.
 Unexplained gifts or new possessions could also indicate a child is being exploited.

-All staff are aware of the risk factors which increase the likelihood of a child becoming involved in serious violence such as being male, having been frequently absent from school or permanently excluded from school, having experienced maltreatment and having been involved in offending, such as theft or robbery.
+- All staff are aware of the risk factors which increase the likelihood of a child becoming involved in serious violence such as being male, having been frequently absent from school or permanently excluded from school, having experienced maltreatment and having been involved in offending, such as theft or robbery.

-All staff will be aware that violence can peak in the hours just before or after school.
+- All staff will be aware that violence can peak in the hours just before or after school.

-All staff will report any concerns to the DSL.
+- All staff will report any concerns to the DSL.

 The Prevent Duty

 All referrals will be made to Preventreferrals@wiltshire.police.uk by our DSL where it will be reviewed, there may be a need for a multi-agency Channel panel where information from partners is reviewed and the referral considered, level of vulnerability agreed and consider what support may be needed.
-East Wichel Community Primary School and Nursery’s DSL will provide information and attend Channel Panels where they are requested to do so.
+East Wichel Primary School & Nursery’s DSL will provide information and attend Channel Panels where they are requested to do so.

 Sharing of Information